bsoo920/gatech-how-safe-is-your-car/README.md

 1. [GoodCarBadCar](https://goodcarbadcar.net) for sales volume by M/M/MY

 The analytics is generally done in these steps:
 1. The fatalities data is used to scatter-plot fatality counts (y-axis) over accident years (x-axis) for either a specific M/M/MY, or an aggregation level of Make & Model (such as all models for a specific manufacturer).
+(The terms "make" and "manufacturer" are used interchangeably in this project.)
 2. The corresponding sales volume (in millions) is then used to divide the above numbers.
 This normalizes the data such that the fatality _numbers_ for different M/M/MY are converted into fatality _rates_ that can now be compared between M/M/MY's.
 3. Linear regression (LR) is applied to the normalized scatter plot.
 4. The first accident year of the LR is taken as the initial fatality rate for that M/M/MY.
 This eliminates time-dependent factors such as mechanical breakdowns or driver behavioral changhes.